Keto Peek logoKeto Peek

 • Moderate concern (partially penalized)

-Modified food starch, modified wheat starch, resistant wheat starch, RS4, soluble corn fiber
+Modified wheat starch, resistant wheat starch, RS4, polydextrose, resistant starch (hi-maize, raw potato starch)

 → Partially digestible ingredients can still add hidden carbs; individual glucose response can vary